paulaguijarro/common-word-sequences/README.md

 # Common Word Sequences

-Program executable from the command line that when given text(s) will return a list of the n most common three word sequences.
+Program executable from the command line that when given text(s) will return a list of the n most common x word sequences.

 ## Basic requirements